KrishnaGaur12/Meridian/backend/BACKEND_MASTER_DOCUMENTATION.md

 4. Unhandled Exception:    Returns HTTP 500 with {"detail": "An internal server error occurred.", "error_code": "INTERNAL_SERVER_ERROR"}
 ```

-Domain-specific exceptions (`DeepSeekClientError`, `ValueError`) in routes are caught and converted to explicit HTTP status codes (HTTP 400 for bad parameters, HTTP 404 for missing records, HTTP 422 for unreadable evidence approval).
+Domain-specific exceptions (`GeminiClientError`, `ValueError`) in routes are caught and converted to explicit HTTP status codes (HTTP 400 for bad parameters, HTTP 404 for missing records, HTTP 422 for unreadable evidence approval).

 ---